With gochujang popping up on every other Pinterest recipe and hot food trends list it seems to be the year of Korean food.

 Chicken is steamed at a high heat in a soy sauce base with sweet potatoes, sugar, vegetables, Cheongyang gochu, and noodles to create a sweet a delicious sweet and spicy combination.

 Korean food is well known for using all parts of the animal in its cuisine.
-Gamjatang uses a pig’s backbone as its main flavoring ingredient, made with rice and a salty broth of potatoes, sesame seeds, onions, and other veggies.
+Gamjatang uses a pig’s backbone as its main flavoring ingredient.
+It is made with rice and a salty broth of potatoes, sesame seeds, onions, and other veggies.
 The soup is a warm and filling meal for a cold day.

 This pancake-like side dish is more savory than sweet.
-Originally a Korean royal court cuisine, it is made with sliced meats, poultry, seafood, and vegetables mixed with flour batter or coated with egg batter and pan-fried in oil.
+Originally a Korean royal court cuisine, it is made with sliced meats, poultry, seafood, and vegetables.
+It is mixed with flour batter or coated with egg batter and pan-fried in oil.

 These salty flavored pancakes are made from a combination of mung beans, kimchi, and green onions.
 They are served with vinaigrette dipping sauce.